Create a Complex Reactor Script

 Item Exported to New Region (3/4)

-action type will be used to change the destinationCountry
+action type changes the destinationCountry

 on the Thng’s customFields